You must be signed in to read the rest of this article.

 There are two types of inflammation: acute and chronic.
 Acute inflammation is characterized by a rapid onset and short duration.
 It manifests with exudation of fluid and plasma proteins, and emigration of leukocytes, most notably neutrophils.
 Examples of acute inflammation would be an ingrown toe nail, a sore throat from a cold virus, or the redness around a cut on the skin.

 In appreciating the inflammatory process, it is important to understand the role of chemical mediators in treating chronic inflammation.
 These are the substances that tend to direct the inflammatory response.
 These inflammatory mediators come from plasma proteins or cells including mast cells, platelets, neutrophils, and monocytes/macrophages.
 They are triggered by bacterial products or host proteins.
-Chemical mediators bind to specific receptors on target cells and can increase vascular permeability and neutrophil chemotaxis, stimulate smooth muscle contraction, have direct enzymatic activity, induce pain or mediate oxidative damage.
-Most mediators are short-lived but cause harmful effects.2 Examples of chemical mediators include vasoactive amines (histamine, serotonin), arachidonic acids (prostaglandins, leukotrienes), cytokines (tumor necrosis factor and interleukin-1), complement proteins, and kinins.
+Chemical mediators bind to specific receptors on target cells and can increase vascular permeability, vasodilation, and neutrophil chemotaxis, leukocyte recruitment and migration, stimulate smooth muscle contraction, have direct enzymatic activity, induce pain, or mediate oxidative damage.
+Most mediators are short-lived but cause harmful effects.1,2 Examples of chemical mediators include vasoactive amines (histamine, serotonin), arachidonic acids (prostaglandins, leukotrienes), cytokines (tumor necrosis factor and interleukin-1), complement proteins, and kinins.